 WES URBANIAK – MOUNTAIN FOLK

-This year, they are set to tour nationally upon the back of Urbaniak’s eighth and ninth albums while plugging the setlist with favorites songs from the previous albums and new, unreleased material.
+This year, they are set to tour nationally upon the back of Urbaniak’s eighth and ninth albums while plugging the setlist with favorite songs from the previous albums and new, unreleased material.
 They play on custom Montana-made instruments from Urbaniak’s shop.